Bios-Marcel/uwunote/README.md

 go build
 ```

-### Linux

 You need the development packages of following libraries:

 * GTK+3 (3.12 and later)
 * GDK 3 (3.12 and later)
 * GLib 2 (2.36 and later)
 * Cairo (1.10 and later)

+### Linux

+In addition to the default dependencies, linux needs additional dependencies:

 * libappindicator

-You can most likely install those via your systems packagemanager.
+You can most likely install all dependenxies via your systems packagemanager.

+### Mac OS

+TODO

 ### Windows